Mizuho's Initiative for Biodiversity

 Japan Business Initiative for Biodiversity (JBIB)

-In August 2016, Mizuho has joined the Japan Business Initiative for Biodiversity (JBIB).
+From August 2016 to June 2017, Mizuho has joined the Japan Business Initiative for Biodiversity (JBIB).

 JBIB is a Japanese initiative which aims to preserve Biodiversity.
 Various Companies shares their information, and study the biodiversity preservation together at the international standards.
 Also, they output their efforts to the other companies and stakeholders in order to keep their working level at high.